 Cash and Health Insurance Benefits with Medicaid Long-Term Care Programs

 Some other tangential benefits that are included in these Medicaid programs

 (primarily benefiting those who apply for Medicaid Waiver):

-2. More cash available to the Medicaid recipient because Medicaid will pay for most co-pays and deductibles.
+2. More cash available to the Medicaid recipient because Medicaid will pay for most co-pays, deductibles, and prescription costs.

 3. Potentially more cash available to the Medicaid recipient when they choose their Medicaid-Managed Plan (Florida Medicaid has contracted with marquee names such as AETNA, United, Sunshine Health, Humana, etc…).
 Once enrolled in one of these Medicaid plans, the Medicaid recipient has the ability to discontinue paying for their Medicare Advantage or Medicare Supplement (they also have the ability to keep their current Medicare plan if they so choose).